 But why not tax returns you may ask?

 Courts have generally been unwilling to allow taxpayers to use attorneys for tax preparation for the sole purpose of later invoking the privilege.
-Otherwise, unscrupulous taxpayers and attorneys could make it very difficult for the IRS to prosecute tax crimes such as filing false statements.
+Otherwise, unscrupulous taxpayers and attorneys (even unwittingly) could make it very difficult for the IRS to prosecute tax crimes such as filing false statements.

 The House of Representatives’ Committee Report (H.R.
 Rep. No. 105-599) which clarifies IRC 7525 states that if